 V. Hafiychuk, V. Smelyanskiy, D. Timucin, S. Schuet, K. Wheeler, R. Tyson, and J. Walker.
 Acoustic wave propagation and scattering for fault detection in honeycomb composite panels.
 In 9th International Workshop on Structural Health Monitoring, September 2013.
 [PDF]

 T. Lombaerts, S. Schuet, K. Wheeler, D. Acosta, and J. Kaneshige.
-Safe maneuvering envelope estimation based on a physical approach.
+Safe Maneuvering Envelope Estimation based on a Physical Approach (AIAA 2013-4618).
 In AIAA Guidance, Navagation, and Control Conference, August 2013.
 [PDF]

 S. Schuet, D. Timucin, K. Wheeler, “Modeling and Detecting Wire Faults,” NASA Aviation Safety Program Annual Technical Meeting, St. Louis MO, May 10-12, 2011.

 K. Wheeler, D. Timucin, S. Schuet, “Verification of Small Hole Theory for Application To Wire Chafing Resulting in Shield Faults,” Aircraft Airworthiness and Sustainment Conference, San Diego CA, April 18-21, 2011.

 S. Schuet, “Wiring Diagnostics via l1-Regularized Least Squares,” Sensors Journal, IEEE, vol.10, no.7, pp.1218-1225, July 2010.
 [PDF]

 D. Timucin, S. Schuet, K. Wheeler, “Electrical Wire Chafe Fault Detection Analysis,” Aircraft Airworthiness and Sustainment Conference, Austin TX, May 10-13, 2010.